ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

  GOOD CAUSE SHOWN MAY GRANT THE MOTION IF IT IS OTHERWISE MERITORIOUS.
+  3. [Notwithstanding the provisions of subdivision one, the court may deny such a motion when the ground or issue raised thereupon was  previ-
+ A. 2878--A  7

-  3. [Notwithstanding the provisions of subdivision one, the court may deny such a motion when the ground or issue raised thereupon was  previ- ously  determined  on  the merits upon a prior motion or proceeding in a court of this state, other than an appeal from the judgment, or  upon  a prior  motion or proceeding in a federal court, unless since the time of such determination there has been a retroactively  effective  change  in the  law  controlling such issue.
+ ously  determined  on  the merits upon a prior motion or proceeding in a court of this state, other than an appeal from the judgment, or  upon  a prior  motion or proceeding in a federal court, unless since the time of such  determination  there  has been a retroactively effective change in the law controlling such issue.
 Despite such  determination,  however, the  court  in  the interest of justice and for good cause shown, may in its discretion grant the motion if it is otherwise meritorious.
   4.]
 An order setting aside a sentence pursuant to this  section  does not  affect  the  validity  or  status of the underlying conviction, and after entering such an order the court must resentence  the  [defendant] APPLICANT in accordance with the law.
   §  4.
 Section 440.30 of the criminal procedure law, subdivisions 1 and
  1-a as amended by chapter 19 of the laws of 2012 and the  opening  para- graph of paragraph (b) of subdivision 1 as amended by section 10 of part LLL of chapter 59 of the laws of 2019, is amended to read as follows:
  § 440.30 Motion to vacate judgment and to set aside sentence; procedure.
-  1. (a) [A] AN APPLICATION FOR A motion to vacate a  judgment  pursuant to  section 440.10 OR 440.11 of this article and a motion to set aside a sentence pursuant to section 440.20 of this  article  must  be  made  in writing  BY  THE  APPLICANT OR THEIR COUNSEL TO THE JUDGE OR JUSTICE WHO IMPOSED THE ORIGINAL SENTENCE and upon reasonable notice to the  people.
+  1.  [(a)  A]  AN APPLICATION FOR ASSIGNMENT OF COUNSEL FOR A motion to vacate a judgment pursuant to section 440.10 OR 440.11 of  this  article and  a motion to set aside a sentence pursuant to section 440.20 of this article must be made in writing BY A PRO SE APPLICANT TO  THE  JUDGE  OR JUSTICE  WHO IMPOSED THE ORIGINAL SENTENCE and upon reasonable notice to the people.
+[Upon the motion, a defendant]
- [Upon  the motion, a defendant] IF, AT THE TIME OF SUCH PERSON'S REQUEST TO APPLY FOR RELIEF PURSUANT TO THIS ARTICLE,  THE  ORIGINAL  SENTENCING
- A. 2878  8
+  (A) THE COURT SHALL ASSIGN DEFENSE COUNSEL IN CASES WHERE THERE  IS  A COLORABLE  CLAIM OF RELIEF ACCORDING TO THIS ARTICLE, IN ACCORDANCE WITH SECTION SEVEN HUNDRED TWENTY-TWO OF THE COUNTY LAW.
+FOR THE  PURPOSE  OF THIS  SECTION,  A  COLORABLE  CLAIM  IS  A  CLAIM THAT, TAKING THE FACTS ALLEGED IN THE APPLICATION AS TRUE AND VIEWED IN A LIGHT MOST  FAVORABLE TO THE APPLICANT, WOULD ENTITLE THE APPLICANT TO RELIEF.
+  (B)  IF  THE JUDGE DECIDES NOT TO ASSIGN COUNSEL, THEY SHALL STATE THE REASONS FOR DENYING THE REQUEST FOR ASSIGNMENT OF COUNSEL IN WRITING.

- JUDGE  OR  JUSTICE  NO  LONGER  WORKS IN THE COURT IN WHICH THE ORIGINAL SENTENCE WAS IMPOSED, THEN THE REQUEST SHALL  BE  RANDOMLY  ASSIGNED  TO ANOTHER JUDGE OR JUSTICE OF THE COURT IN WHICH THE ORIGINAL SENTENCE WAS IMPOSED.
+  (C) IF, AT THE TIME OF SUCH  APPLICANT'S  REQUEST  FOR  ASSIGNMENT  OF COUNSEL, THE ORIGINAL SENTENCING JUDGE OR JUSTICE NO LONGER WORKS IN THE COURT IN WHICH THE ORIGINAL SENTENCE WAS IMPOSED, THEN THE REQUEST SHALL BE  RANDOMLY  ASSIGNED TO ANOTHER JUDGE OR JUSTICE OF THE COURT IN WHICH THE ORIGINAL SENTENCE WAS IMPOSED.
-  (B)  UPON THE SUBMISSION OF AN APPLICATION FOR RELIEF UNDER THIS ARTI- CLE, UNLESS THE APPLICANT IS REPRESENTED  BY  COUNSEL  OR  AFFIRMATIVELY STATES  AN  INTENTION  TO  REPRESENT  THEMSELVES PRO SE, THE COURT SHALL ASSIGN DEFENSE COUNSEL IF THE APPLICANT IS INDIGENT OR OTHERWISE  QUALI- FIES FOR FREE REPRESENTATION IN ACCORDANCE WITH THE PROVISIONS OF SUBDI- VISION  ONE  OF  SECTION SEVEN HUNDRED SEVENTEEN AND SUBDIVISION FOUR OF SECTION SEVEN HUNDRED TWENTY-TWO OF  THE  COUNTY  LAW  AND  THE  RELATED PROVISIONS OF ARTICLE EIGHTEEN-A OF SUCH LAW.
+  (D) APPLICANTS ALREADY REPRESENTED BY COUNSEL, EITHER APPOINTED PURSU- ANT TO SECTION SEVEN HUNDRED TWENTY-TWO OF THE COUNTY LAW  OR  OTHERWISE RETAINED,  ARE  NOT  REQUIRED  TO  FILE AN APPLICATION FOR ASSIGNMENT OF COUNSEL.
-  (C) UPON MAKING A DETERMINATION AS TO ASSIGNMENT OF COUNSEL, THE COURT SHALL  ALSO  PROMPTLY  ORDER  THE  DISCLOSURE OF DISCOVERY TO THE PERSON APPLYING FOR RELIEF AND HIS OR HER COUNSEL.
-THE ORDER OF  DISCLOSURE  OF DISCOVERY SHALL INCLUDE THAT:
+  2. UPON THE REQUEST OF THE APPLICANT OR HIS OR  HER  DEFENSE  COUNSEL, THE COURT SHALL ORDER:
-  (I)  THE  PEOPLE  PRODUCE ALL ITEMS AND INFORMATION THAT RELATE TO THE SUBJECT MATTER OF THE CASE  AND  ARE  IN  THE  POSSESSION,  CUSTODY  AND CONTROL  OF  THE PROSECUTION OR PERSONS UNDER THEIR DIRECTION OR CONTROL AND MAKE AVAILABLE FOR  INSPECTION  ANY  PHYSICAL  EVIDENCE  SECURED  IN CONNECTION  WITH  THE  INVESTIGATION  OR  PROSECUTION  OF THE APPLICANT, INCLUDING ALL EVIDENCE THAT WOULD BE DISCOVERABLE  PURSUANT  TO  SECTION 245.20 OF THIS PART; AND
+  (A)  THE  PEOPLE  TO  MAKE  AVAILABLE  A COPY OF ITS FILE OF THE CASE, INCLUDING ANY PHYSICAL EVIDENCE IN THE  PEOPLE'S  POSSESSION  AND  GRAND JURY MINUTES;
-  (II)  THE  APPLICANT'S  PRIOR  TRIAL  AND APPELLATE COUNSEL SHALL MAKE AVAILABLE TO THE APPLICANT OR HIS OR HER COUNSEL  THEIR  COMPLETE  FILES RELATING TO THE CASE; AND
+  (B)  THE APPLICANT'S PRIOR TRIAL AND APPELLATE DEFENSE COUNSEL TO MAKE AVAILABLE THEIR COMPLETE FILES RELATING TO THE CASE;
-  (III)  COURT  CLERKS AND PROBATION DEPARTMENTS SHALL MAKE AVAILABLE TO THE APPLICANT OR HIS OR HER COUNSEL THE COURT FILES OR PROBATION RECORDS PERTAINING TO THE CASE; AND
+  (C) COURT CLERKS AND PROBATION DEPARTMENTS TO MAKE AVAILABLE THE COURT FILES OR PROBATION RECORDS RELATING TO THE CASE; AND (D) ANY LAW ENFORCEMENT AGENCY INVOLVED WITH THE CASE TO TURN OVER ITS FILES  OF  THE  CASE,  INCLUDING  POLICE  REPORTS,  WITNESS  STATEMENTS, EVIDENCE  VOUCHERS,  OR  ANY  OTHER  RELEVANT RECORDS OR EVIDENCE AT ITS DISPOSAL.
+  (E) THE COURT SHALL FURTHER ENSURE THAT ANY DISCLOSURE OF EVIDENCE  OR PROPERTY  ORDERED  PURSUANT  TO  THIS  SUBDIVISION  MAY  BE SUBJECT TO A PROTECTIVE ORDER AS DEFINED IN SECTION 245.70 OF THIS PART, WHERE APPRO- PRIATE.
+ A. 2878--A  8

-  (IV) NOTHING IN THIS SECTION SHALL PRECLUDE THE COURT FROM  CONDUCTING AN  IN  CAMERA  INSPECTION  OF  EVIDENCE  AND ISSUING A PROTECTIVE ORDER PURSUANT TO SECTION 245.70 OF THIS PART AT THE  REQUEST  OF  THE  PROSE- CUTION OR DEFENSE.
+  (F) NOTHING IN THIS SECTION SHALL PRECLUDE THE COURT  FROM  CONDUCTING AN  IN  CAMERA  INSPECTION  OF  EVIDENCE  AND ISSUING A PROTECTIVE ORDER PURSUANT TO SECTION 245.70 OF THIS PART AT THE  REQUEST  OF  THE  PROSE- CUTION OR DEFENSE.
-  (V) THE DISCOVERY ORDER WILL REQUIRE THAT THE PEOPLE AND PRIOR DEFENSE COUNSEL  TURN  OVER  ALL  RELEVANT  DISCOVERY TO THE PERSON APPLYING FOR RELIEF OR THEIR COUNSEL NO LATER THAN THIRTY DAYS FROM THE  ISSUANCE  OF THE COURT'S DISCOVERY ORDER.
-  (D)  (I)  AN  APPLICANT  who is in a position adequately to raise more than one ground should raise every such ground  upon  which  he  or  she intends  to  challenge  the judgment or sentence.
+  3. (A) AN APPLICANT who is in a position adequately to raise more than one  ground  should raise every such ground upon which he or she intends to challenge the judgment or sentence.
 If the motion is based  upon  the existence  or  occurrence of facts, the motion papers [must] MAY contain sworn allegations thereof, whether by the [defendant]  APPLICANT  or  by another  person  or  persons.
 Such  sworn allegations may be based upon personal knowledge of  the  affiant  or  upon  information  and  belief, provided  that in the latter event the affiant must state the sources of such information and the grounds of such belief.
 The [defendant]  APPLI- CANT  may  further submit documentary evidence or information supporting or tending to support the allegations of the moving papers.
-  (II) The people may file with the court, and in such case must serve a copy  thereof  upon  the [defendant] APPLICANT or his or her counsel, if any, an answer denying or admitting any or all of the allegations of the motion papers, and may further submit documentary evidence  or  informa- tion refuting or tending to refute such allegations.
+  (B) The people may file with the court, and in such case must serve  a copy  thereof  upon  the [defendant] APPLICANT or his or her counsel, if any, an answer denying or admitting any or all of the allegations of the motion papers, and may further submit documentary evidence  or  informa- tion refuting or tending to refute such allegations.
-  (III)  After all papers of both parties have been filed, and after all documentary evidence or information, if any,  has  been  submitted,  the
- A. 2878  9

- court must consider the same for the purpose of ascertaining whether the motion is determinable without a hearing to resolve questions of fact.
+  (C)  After  all  papers of both parties have been filed, and after all documentary evidence or information, if any,  has  been  submitted,  the court must consider the same for the purpose of ascertaining whether the motion is determinable without a hearing to resolve questions of fact.
   [(b)  In  conjunction  with the filing or consideration of a motion to